satpalsr/sdk/docs/server.worldoptions.ambientlightcolor.md

 ## WorldOptions.ambientLightColor property

-The color of the ambient light.
+The color of the ambient light for the world.

 **Signature:**